 If you have some leftover eggnog from Christmas or New Year’s, use it to make this easy eggnog tiramisu dessert!
 This Christmas tiramisu is a great way to get more eggnog into your diet.

-Other recipes using leftover eggnog are eggnog pancakes, eggnog French toast, and eggnog bread pudding or eggnog cake.
+You can use the leftovers in bread pudding recipes or add them to an instant vanilla pudding mix to give it that special eggnog flavor.
+Other recipes using leftover eggnog are eggnog pancakes, eggnog French toast, eggnog ice cream or eggnog cake such as this tiramisu.
 You can also whip up a batch of eggnog pudding in just a few minutes with simple ingredients.

 What do you need for this eggnog dessert?